tflx/content-observer/README.md

 # content-observer

 Watch one or more targets position for when they intersect a defined point in the viewport.
-Uses the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)

-- demo

 ## Features